EstebanM-M/AI-Projects-/final-projects/3-Deep-Learning-with-Keras/README.md

-# Deep Learning and Neural Networks with Keras
+# Final Project: Deep Learning with Keras

-This folder includes hands-on labs focused on building and training deep learning models using Keras.
-Topics include fully connected networks, activation functions, optimizers, and overfitting control.
+This project builds and trains a deep neural network using Keras for image or text classification.
+It includes the use of dropout, regularization, and callbacks for model optimization.